chilicoder/bug-with-path/README.md

 # bug-with-path
-Its a suplementary repo for showing a bug
+Its a suplementary repo for showing a bug.
+I asked my question on [stack-overflow](http://stackoverflow.com/questions/33263714/cant-resolve-absolute-path-in-mocha-testem-tests) to get the reasons.

 # install
 ```